+ABSENCE FORM

-ABSENCE FORM For Montgomery County 4-H Show 2024
+For Montgomery County 4-H Show 2025

-I will be unable to attend the 2024 4-H Show in Montgomery County.
+1 will be unable to attend the 2025 4-H Show in Montgomery County.
 I will be absent because Name: will be showing the project for me.
-Please note that the individual sh owing the project MUST be a Montgomery County 4-H member.
-If applicable, the member must have c completed the proper certifications to show the specific project area.
-Signed: Date: Please note that the project will not be eligible for state fair, best of show, or showmanship due to the 4-H member not being p resent to show.
-Please include a brief description of the 4-H project written by the 4-H member to be includ ed with the project at the time of judging.
+Please note that the indiv idual showing the project MUST be a Montgomery County 4-H member.
+If applicable, the me mber must have completed the proper certifications to show the specific project area.
+Signed: Date: Please note that th e project will not be eligible for state fair, best of show, or showmanship due to the 4-H member not b eing present to show.
+Please include a brief description of the 4-H project written by the 4-H member to be included with the project at the time of judging.

+PUBLIC SPEAKING

-4-H PUBLIC SPEAKING - Thursday, March 21, 2024 - 6PM - Montgomery County Extension Office COMMUNICATIONS: PUBLIC SPEAKING
+Thursday, March 20, 2025 - 6:00 PM Montgomery County Extension Office Entry Deadline: March 13

-Counties may advance a total of 3 entries from any category to the state contest.

-Enrollment in the Public Presentations project is required to participate in this section.
-No live animals are allowed in speeches.
-Counties may advance a total of 3 entries from any category to the state contest.
-A 4-H member may advance in one individual category and one team category.
-Participating Youth must be 8 years of age on or before September 1, 2023.
-Participating youth turning 14 years of age on or before September 1, 2023 must enroll as advanced.
-Deadline to advance youth to Public Speaking State Contest: April 5, 2024
+- 1. All exhibitors should enter using the registration, no later than March 13. - 2.
+4-H staff may pre-schedule presentation times and/or limit the audience number.
+Schedules will only be adjusted for emergencies and at the discretion of 4-H staff. - 3.
+Awards will be given for Best of Show in both the junior (age 8-12) and senior (age 13-18) division. - 4.
+Counties may advance a total of 3 entries from any category to the state contest. - 5.
+Enrollment in the Public Presentations project is required to participate in this section. - 6.
+No live animals are allowed in speeches. - 7.
+Counties may advance a total of 3 entries from any category to the state contest. - 8.
+A 4-H member may advance in one individual category and one team category. - 9.
+Participating youth turning 14 years of age on or before September 1, 2024, must enroll as advanced.

-State Contest: April 5, 2024.

-Entry Deadline: March 14 Resources:
+Resources:

-Youth Looking for resources to help prepare for this contest can reference the following:
+Youth looking for resources to help prepare for this contest can reference the following:

-• Finding your Voice: Public Speaking made Easy (Public Speaking)
+Finding your Voice: Public Speaking made Easy (Public Speaking)